 Gemma: Barketing Intern

-Gemma (black and tan) and Sophie (blenheim) are our studio mascots in training!
-They are our third and fourth Cavalier King Charles Spaniels and have been helping add joy to the studio since 2019.
+Cortez (tricolor), Rex (ruby), Sophie (blenheim), and Gemma (black and tan) are our studio mascots!
+They are all Cavalier King Charles Spaniels and have been a staple in the studio's office since 2017.
+They enjoy long naps, lots of toys, and the occasional waltz around the ballroom.
 Will work for treats and cuddles.